Israeli support for Hamas: Israeli backing of Qatar sending millions of dollars to Gaza

 In February 2020, former Mossad Director Yossi Cohen and Israeli general Herzi Halevi, under Netanyahu's orders, went to Qatar to plead Qatari officials to continue the payments for Hamas.
 Later, in September 2023, David Barnea, the Director of Mossad since 2021, went to Qatar to meet Qatari officials to discuss about the payments for Hamas.
-Israeli Prime Minister Benjamin Netanyahu has defended allowing transfer of millions of dollars to Hamas-run Gaza despite criticism from within his own government, including the education minister Naftali Bennet.
+Israeli Prime Minister Benjamin Netanyahu has defended allowing transfer of millions of dollars to Hamas-run Gaza despite criticism from within his own government, including the education minister Naftali Bennett.
+Netanyahu stated, "I'm doing what I can, in coordination with the security establishment, to return quiet to the southern communities, but also to prevent a humanitarian crisis."
+Characterizing the policy as a deliberate, security-backed strategy, Netanyahu added, "We held serious discussions, I think we're acting in a responsible and wise way.
+At this time, this is the right step."
 After the October 7 attacks, Netanyahu went on record denying the claims that he facilitated financing of Hamas in order to create a 'divide and conquer' situation.
 He also said that he transferred funds to avoid "humanitarian collapse" in Gaza.
 Israeli intelligence officials believe that the money had a role in the success of 2023 Hamas-led attack.
 Talks regarding expanding the amount of work permits Israel issued to Gazan laborers also included officials from Hamas.
 This kept money flowing into Gaza.

+In an April 2024 interview with Haaretz, Majed Al-Ansari—Advisor to the Prime Minister of Qatar and Official Spokesperson for the Ministry of Foreign Affairs of the State of Qatar—addressed criticism regarding Doha's ties to Hamas, stating, “We did not enter into a relationship with Hamas because we wanted to.
+We were asked by the U.S. We reviewed that request in 2006.”
+He rejected allegations of unilateral financial support, noting, “If you are going to attack Qatar by saying that Qatar funded Hamas – our partner in this funding was the Israeli government.”
+Furthermore, Al-Ansari emphasized that Israeli leadership actively encouraged these financial transfers, adding, “As a matter of fact, we were asked to increase that aid, and on a number of times, we were asked to continue that aid when we were reconsidering providing aid to Gaza by the Israeli government.”

+In a December 2024 interview with Sky News, Qatari Prime Minister Mohammed bin Abdulrahman Al Thani addressed international scrutiny regarding the diplomatic office hosted in his country, clarifying that “Hamas’ presence in Doha happened with full transparency and coordination, and at the request of the U.S. and Israel.”